Operation-P-E-A-C-C-E-Robotics/base-swerve/docs/code-structure/Organization.md

 - Constants should be in per-subsystem subclassess
 - No joysticks or buttons should be owned by commands, they should be passed in through suppliers to make the OI easier to change.
 - Code should be split up in two ways: either into classes that reflect a real-world counterpart or classes that solve a specific problem (where no real-world system is applicable)
-- Variable names should be UNDERSTANDABLE, and concice but NOT ABBREVIATED. see [Code Style](Code_Style.md)
+- Variable names should be UNDERSTANDABLE, and concice but NOT ABBREVIATED.
+See [Code Style](Code_Style.md)

 ## Current Folder Structure
 - src/main/java/frc